Curriculum

 Mobility scheme

 The mobility scheme will thus consist in visiting 2 or 3 EU countries in the first 3 semesters.
+Semester 4 is set aside for the Master’s Thesis.
+The students will then receive double or triple degrees from the institution in which they studied.

 The students will then receive double or triple degrees.